 We can also measure the ``trapping time'' $t$ spent in each of the stickiness regimes, \textit{i.e.}, the time between two consecutive abrupt changes in the RTE.
 In Figure \ref{fig:ftwve}(a) we observe very clearly these trappings and we consider the boundary of each peak, defined by the filling colors, as the limits of the stickiness regimes.
 With the $\mathrm{RTE}(200)$ time series we obtain a set of trapping times $\{t_j\}_{j=1,2,\ldots,N_t}$ and define the probability distribution of the trapping times $P(t)$.
 Alternatively, we define the cumulative distribution of the trapping times as

 where $N_{\tau}$ is the number of trapping times $t > \tau$ and $N_t$ the total number of them.
-It is well established in the literature that the distribution of the trapping times (and also its cumulative distribution) for fully chaotic systems has an exponential decay, whereas for quasi-integrable Hamiltonian systems which present the stickiness effect, the decay obeys a power-law \cite{GRASSBERGER1985167,meiss_transport,PhysRevLett.82.528,ZASLAVSKY2002461,PhysRevE.67.046209,PhysRevLett.100.184101, crt1, crt2}.
-Using the FTRTE we are indeed able to separate these two different behaviors present in the dynamics, namely, the hyperbolic and nonhyperbolic ones.
-The cumulative distribution of the trapping times of the hyperbolic region is indeed exponential [inset of Figure \ref{fig:qtau}(b)], while $Q(\tau)$ of the nonhyperbolic regions present a power-law tail for large times [colored dots of Figure \ref{fig:qtau}(b)].
+It is well established in the literature that the distribution of the trapping times (and also its cumulative distribution) for fully chaotic systems has an exponential decay, whereas for quasi-integrable Hamiltonian systems which exhibit the stickiness effect, the decay obeys a power-law \cite{GRASSBERGER1985167,meiss_transport,PhysRevLett.82.528,ZASLAVSKY2002461,PhysRevE.67.046209,PhysRevLett.100.184101, crt1, crt2}.
+Using the finite-time RTE we are indeed able to separate these two different behaviors present in the dynamics, namely, the hyperbolic and nonhyperbolic ones.
+The cumulative distribution of the trapping times of the hyperbolic region is indeed exponential [inset of Figure \ref{fig:qtau}(b)], while $Q(\tau)$ of the nonhyperbolic regions have a power-law tail for large times [colored dots of Figure \ref{fig:qtau}(b)].